How to Make Cheese Taco Shells

 There barely needs to be a recipe for these because it’s one ingredient: Cheese.
 I recommend using a good sharp cheddar which will melt but then eventually dry out and turn crispy.
 Good stuff!

-Start by lining your sheet pan with either foil or parchment paper.
+Start by lining your baking sheet with either foil or parchment paper.
 If you use foil, spray it with some nonstick spray to help your cause later.

 Then pile your cheese up.
 I’d recommend using about two tablespoons of cheese per taco shell (maybe 1/2 ounce).
 USE RESTRAINT here.
 If you put too much cheese in each pile, they will just melt together into one giant cheese board cracker thing (different post).